imuimuimran/java-hello-world/README.md

         <li>how to append character in string builder</li>
         <li>basic syntax of string builder</li>
         <li>charAt method in string builder</li>
+        <li>how to cumulative the length of strings of array in String Builder</li>
         <li>how to delete character in string builder</li>
         <li>how to insert string in string builder</li>
         <li>how to setCharAt in string builder</li>